davebirr/CIPP-MCP/deployment/README.md

    - `CIPP-APPLICATION-SECRET`: Your CIPP application secret
    - `CIPP-REFRESH-TOKEN`: Your CIPP refresh token

+If these don't exist yet, add them to your CIPP Key Vault.

+### 5. Configure Continuous Deployment

+After the ARM deployment completes, set up automatic deployment:

+1. Navigate to your new Function App in Azure Portal
+2. Go to **Deployment Center**
+3. Select **GitHub** as the source
+4. **Authenticate with GitHub** and authorize Azure
+5. Select your **repository** (either this repo or your fork)
+6. Choose the **main branch**
+7. Click **Save**

+Azure will automatically:
+- Create a GitHub Actions workflow in your repository
+- Build and deploy your code whenever you push changes
-If these don't exist yet, add them to your CIPP Key Vault. the Azure Resource Manager (ARM) template for adding CIPP-MCP to your existing CIPP deployment.
+- Show deployment history and logs the Azure Resource Manager (ARM) template for adding CIPP-MCP to your existing CIPP deployment.

 ## Prerequisites